agilesolutions/JavaSpring/README.md

 # ShowCase project for Spring Boot with GitLab CI/CD
 Demonstrating how to build a Spring Boot AllInOne (JPA, MongoDB, Kafka) Back-End REST-Full application with GitLab CI/CD and deploy it to a Kubernetes cluster using FluxCD.
+This application is set up with a WireMock server to mock Keycloak for testing Oauth2 login flows.
+This setup makes the application believe it is interacting with a real Keycloak OIDC Idp server during runtime.

 ```
 Note: This service is implemented as a Spring Boot monolith to demonstrate cross-cutting Spring Framework features such as security, scalability, service integration, and more.
 The design choices are intentional for this context and are not intended to represent microservices best practices.